joaomrbaltazar/PROPAN/README.md

 Output: solution output in ASCII text files with Tecplot format

-PROPAN runs on Windows and Linux workstations.
+PROPANEL, PROPAN and PROPOST run on Windows and Linux workstations.
 All routines are written in FORTRAN 95, combined with LINPACK and IMSL FORTRAN 77 routines.
 The code is not parallelised.
 # Help, Bugs, Feedback
 If you need help with PROPAN, chat with developers or ask any other questions about PROPAN, you can hang out by email: propan.code@gmail.com.
 To report bugs, please create a GitHub issue or contact by email.
 More information consult: https://www.researchgate.net/project/PROPAN-potential-flow-code-for-foils-and-rotors/
 # License